 The Tomoka and busy Halifax River (Intracoastal Waterway) border this peninsula park.
-There is a handlaunch facility for paddlers.
+There is a handlaunch facility for paddlers and an improved boat ramp.
 From I-95, take exit 268 for SR 40 towards Ormond Beach.
 Drive east on SR 40/W. Granada Blvd. for 4.3 mi. to the traffic light at the west end of the Ormond Bridge over the Halifax River.
 Turn left (north) before the bridge (don't cross the river) onto N. Beach St. and proceed 4.1 mi. north to the park's main entrance on the right (east) side of the road.

-#2, Tomoka Boat Ramp, 397 Palm Avenue
+#2, Tomoka Boat Ramp, 397 Palm Avenue 🔤

-This is a small quarter acre park with paved boat ramp and very limited parking, only space for five cars with boat trailers.
+This is a small quarter-acre park with paved boat ramp and very limited parking with space for five cars with boat trailers.
 No fees.
-From US 1 turn east on Coquina Avenue, then right on Palm Avenue, small park is on the right.
+From US 1, turn east on Coguina Avenue, then right on Palm Avenue.
+The small park is on the right.